2024 Market Hours

 Cultural Programming

-• 2 Days - 2 German Artisan Woodworking Demonstrations the foundation for our Werkstatt program
+• 2 Days - 2 German artisan woodworking demonstrations formed the foundation for our Werkstatt program

-• Live Entertainment All Market Hours (Trailer Stage)
+• Live entertainment during all Market hours (Trailer Stage)

 • Market Scavenger Hunt